 OWNER: The biggest obstacle in James' possible return could be his relationship with Gilbert.
-In the hours after James left four years ago, Gilbert blistered James in a scathing letter to Cleveland fans.
+In the hours after James left four years ago, Gilbert blistered James in a scathing left to Cleveland fans, condemning the superstar.
 In an AP interview that same night, Gilbert said James quit during the playoffs.

 And while James has strong ties to Ohio, he has also forged them in Miami.

 PROVEN WINNERS: Instead of potential, the Heat are proven champions.
 James has been to four straight NBA Finals with Miami, winning two championships.
 They have made good on the promise Pat Riley made to James four years ago: Come to Miami, be part of something special, and compete for titles every year.

 COACHING STAFF: There hasn't been turnover in Miami's coaching staff and front office since James joined the Heat.
 He's played for just one coach, Erik Spoelstra, and Riley has championship pedigree.

 OWNER: Unlike the situation with Gilbert, there's no rancor with Heat owner Micky Arison.
 The Heat have preached a family approach to everything, even allowing members of James' inner circle access to the locker room and other team areas — no minor thing within the framework of the Heat culture.

 |Boston - LP: R. De La Rosa||0||FINAL|